craftingforchrist/Legal/rules.md

 7. If you have an inappropriate username or skin, you will be banned until they have been changed.

 ## B.1 Survival Specific
-> These rules apply to all Crafting For Christ services.
+> These rules apply to the Crafting For Christ Survival Server.

 1. No obscene/questionable language, names, or builds.<br>
 > Note: If you wish to create a build that you are either unsure of, or if it would be considered inappropriate, but you believe the context justifies it, then consult with a member of our Staff team for confirmation.